mw439/A02/README.md

 2. Make an Account (Create a Username and password)

 # Creating a New Repository
+1. In the upper-right corner of any page(on Github), use the  drop-down menu, and select New Repository.
+2. Type a short, memorable name for your repository.
+For example, this repository's name is named "A02".
+3. You can also optionally add a description of your repository.
+(After naming your repository)
+4. Click Create Repository

 # Creating a File

 # Making a Commit (Change/Revision)